 - Attacked in the lobby of an apartment complex

-- Having your apartment broken into and you attacked due to broken locks your landlord hasn’t fixed yet
+- Having your apartment broken into and being attacked due to broken locks your landlord hasn’t fixed yet

 - Robbed while pumping gas at a gas station or service station